-Rounding out the weekend will be family-friendly comedian, hypnotist, and mentalist Eric Mina at 3 p.m.
-Saturday at the Cappadonia Auditorium.
+Following the game and rounding out the day will be family-friendly comedian, hypnotist, and mentalist Eric Mina at approximately 4 p.m.
+Saturday in the Cappadonia Auditorium.
 His biography on his website states, “Whether it’s playing mind tricks in Australia, reading thoughts in Las Vegas, or performing comedy hypnosis in Times Square, Eric’s understanding of the human mind astounds audiences worldwide.
 His show is a side-splitting, mind-boggling event that will leave you believing your dreams are possible.
 Eric’s presence is all encompassing, and his powers are real.”

 Mallory Morehouse, coordinator of Orientation and Family Programs and co-chair of the Homecoming and Family Weekend Committee, noted that in addition to having plenty to do that weekend, the scenic beauty of Alfred is another reason for fellow Pioneers to take part in the fun.